Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/backsub.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>Next we create a row or zeros for comparison purposes later in the code.
-We
+<p>Next we create a row of zeros for comparison purposes later.
+We also
-also initiate a list that will contain the coefficients as they are solved.</p>
+initiate a list where we will store the coefficients as they are solved.</p>
 </div>

 {% highlight python %}